jasmyn/sob/README.markdown

 Installation
 ------------

-1. Create the main table and give it a test entry
+1. Create the main table and give it a test entry...
     ```sql
     create table blog (
         id int unsigned not null auto_increment primary key,